vickatGit/Mflix/README.md

 - The `MovieController` directory contains the controllers for various movie-related endpoints.
 - The `MovieThumb`, `AddMovie`, `Movie`, `Comment`, `Imdb`, `Award`, `TomatoesViewer`, `TomatoesCritic`, `Tomatoes`, `PostComment`, `Header`, `Movies`, `Languages`, and `Genres` schemas define the structure of the movie-related data.

-## Set Up

-To get started with the Movie Database API, follow these steps:

-1. Install the necessary dependencies.
-2. Set up the MongoDB sample database.
-3. Run the API on your local machine or a server.

 For detailed instructions on setting up the API, refer to the project documentation.